Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 16)

->First up, a kid with syrup hands,
-"Ew, this mutt’s got mud stains!
-Banned!"
-He poked Toby’s nose—once, twice—
-"ROLL OVER!
+> "FETCH!
 SPEAK!
-Do something nice!"
+DANCE!
+NOW!" the bratty kid roared, Gaming controller clutched, snack-stained and bored.
+He yanked Toby's tail with a loud bratty "HEY!"
+"Do something FUNNY!
+Make my friends say 'YAY!'"

 (Right 17)

-Toby sneezed on his shoes - ACHOO!
-"GROSS!"
-The kid's face turned blue.
-Finley smirked, "That's one way to say,
-'Not your human - walk away!'
+> Toby winced as his tail got squeezed,
+"This kid's mean AND dumb - I'm not pleased!"
+One warning growl (just a small one)...
+As Toby trotted off… to find his human.

 #### Pages 18-19: Shelter Arrival

 (Left 18)

 > Next came a woman glued to her phone,
-Yap yappity yapping, like she was alone.
+Yap yappity yap, like she was alone.
 "Just need a mutt for my #DogLife posts,
 Cute pictures in sweaters get lots of votes"

 (Right 19)

-> Toby dropped his ball—thunk—at her toes,
+> Toby gave ?? the side eye- hows this?
 She yelped, "My shoes!
 Ugh.
 Pose?"
 He flopped on his back (belly rub?, sigh),
 She snapped one pic... then walked right by.